ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 This package is different from other parsing options mentioned here because, in the words of its author, the aim of the package is "...to capture the fundamental structure of the document and as such we do not attempt to parse every detail of the Rmd."

 This package has functionality for a tidy workflow allowing you to select different sections of the document.
-One useful feature is that it has the function [`rmd_check_template()`](https://rundel.github.io/parsermd/articles/templates.html) allowing you to compare student markdown submissions against a standard template.
+One useful feature is that it has the function [`rmd_check_template()`](https://rundel.github.io/parsermd/articles/templates.html) allowing you to compare student Markdown submissions against a standard template.
 You can watch his [RStudio::conf(2021) talk about it](https://posit.co/resources/videos/parsermd-parsing-r-markdown-for-fun-and-profit/).

 ### The Impossibility of a Perfect Roundtrip